Mental Health Facilities Pomona, CA

 Ettie Lee Youth And Family Services

 Ettie Lee Youth And Family Services is a mental health clinic in Pomona, CA, located at 160 East Holt Avenue, Suite B, 91767 zip code area.
-Ettie Lee Youth And Family Services provides telemedicine/telehealth and outpatient treatment.
-Ettie Lee Youth And Family Services offers couples/family therapy, dialectical behavior therapy and trauma therapy to young adults and children / adolescents.
-Ettie Lee Youth And Family Services also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and transitional age young adults.
-Additional services offered at Ettie Lee Youth And Family Services include suicide prevention services, court-ordered outpatient treatment and housing services.
+Ettie Lee Youth And Family Services provides outpatient treatment and telemedicine/telehealth.
+Ettie Lee Youth And Family Services offers individual psychotherapy, couples/family therapy and group therapy to children / adolescents and young adults.
+Ettie Lee Youth And Family Services also supports transitional age young adults, LGBT and children/adolescents with serious emotional disturbance.
+Additional services offered at Ettie Lee Youth And Family Services include housing services, case management and education services.

 Learn More